-You don’t need to change yourself to be accepted, to be successful and to be happy.
+You don’t need to change yourself to be accepted, to be successful, and to be happy.
 Keep in mind, within the circle of introverts; there are people such as Elton John, Emma Watson, Michael Jordan, Albert Einstein and so many more unbelievable, inspiring people.

 Do you think being an introvert has ever stopped any of them from achieving their goals and being happy?
 No.

-A lot of you have probably been told something along the lines, why be a follower when you can be a leader.
+A lot of you have probably been told something along the lines, of why be a follower when you can be a leader.
 But what about every leader needs a follower?

-Just look at Mr Justin Trudeau, Prime Minister of Canada.
+Just look at Mr. Justin Trudeau, Prime Minister of Canada.
 Do you think he’d be where he is today without the support of people?
 If everyone was trying to be a leader no one would truly succeed as it’s the followers that define the true leader.

 But, that’s not to say that an introvert can’t be a leader.
 Let’s look like Abraham Lincoln and Rosa Parks.
 All incredible inspirational leaders and all introverts.